 By Reynaldo C. Lugtu, Jr.

-Reynaldo C. Lugtu, Jr. is President & CEO of Hungry Workhorse Consulting, a digital and culture transformation firm.
-He is the Chairman of the Information and Communications Technology Committee of the Financial Executives Institute of the Philippines.
+Reynaldo C. Lugtu, Jr. is the founder and CEO of Hungry Workhorse Consulting, a digital and culture transformation consulting firm.
+He is a fellow at the US-based Institute for Digital Transformation.
 He teaches strategic management in the MBA Program of De La Salle University.
-The author may be emailed at
+The author may be e-mailed at email@example.com